Dell-Networking/ansible-role-dellos-interface/README.md

 =========================================

 This role facilitates the configuration of interface attributes.
 It supports the configuration of admin state, description, MTU, IP address, IP helper, suppress_ra and port mode.
-This role is abstracted fo OS9,OS6 and OS10.
+This role is abstracted for dellos9, dellos6 and dellos10.

 Installation
 ------------